juice457/DFA/README.md

-## Welcome to DFA

-You can use the [editor on GitHub](https://github.com/juice457/DFA/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+## Structured Information on State and Evolution of Dockerfiles - Online Appendix

-### ERD
+### ERD - Entity Relationship Diagram
 ![ERD](https://github.com/juice457/DFA/blob/master/erd.png)

 #### Tables
 ##### Project
-Each Git Repository is modelled as a Project and include meta-informations about the project (followers, forks etc.)
+Each Git Repository is modelled as a _Project_ and include meta information about the project (number of followers, forks etc.)

 ##### Dockerfile
-A Project can include one or multiple Dockerfiles.
-A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
+A _Project_ includes one or more _Dockerfiles_.
+A _Dockerfile_ is a text document that contains all the commands a user could execute on the command line to assemble an image.

 ##### Snapshot
-A Snapshot represents a state of a Dockerfile for a certain time, i.e. if a dockerfile has ben changed 8 times, then it will have 8 snapshots.
-Basically a Snapshot is a "Commit".
+A _Snapshot_ represents a state of a Dockerfile at a certain time, i.e., if a Dockerfile has been changed 8 times, then there will be 8 snapshots.
+Basically, a Snapshot can be seen as a "Commit".

 ##### Diff
-Each Snapshots has two Diffs.
-The first Diff connects the old Snapshot with the current one, and the second one connects the current one with the new one.
-Basically a Diff is the "Transition" of one Snapshot to a newer one.
-A Diff contains one or multiple DiffTypes.
+Each _Snapshot_ has two _Diffs_.
+The first _Diff_ connects the old Snapshot with the current one, and the second one connects the current one with the new one.
+Basically, a Diff is the "Transition" of one Snapshot to a newer one.
+A _Diff_ contains one or more _Diff_Types_.

 ##### DiffType
 DiffType show what type of change have been done on a Snapshot.
 It includes the old and new state as a string.